What Is AI Companion Dependency?

 When Your AI Companion Changes or Disappears

 One of the most underrecognized sources of distress in AI companion dependency is AI grief — the genuine pain people feel when their AI companion is altered by an update, removed by a policy change, or lost to a platform shutdown.
+Our guide on AI grief and loss explores this experience in depth.
 This grief is real, and dismissing it doesn't help.

 If you've lost an AI companion you were attached to, here's what to know: